“Eating doesn’t have to be so complicated.” Michael Pollan

 A great source of vitamins A, C and K. Vegans and those who are lactose intolerant will appreciate that the leafy green family is a good source of calcium and iron.
 Packed with fibre, the leafy green vegetable group is an essential, yet versatile part of a healthy diet.

-It just so happens that avocados are high in omega 3 and omega 6.
+Avocado is rich in omega 3 and omega 6.
 In fact, you can get the entire omega 3 you need from daily avocado consumption.
 There is no cholesterol in avocados.
-They are a rich source of non-toxic beneficial fats.
 The notion that avocados are fattening is false; in fact, you will be healthier and leaner by using avocados in your diet often.

 Not only high in protein, quinoa is high in fibre and vitamins such as riboflavin, calcium, vitamin E, iron, potassium, phosphorus, magnesium, folic acid and beta-carotene.
 It is also abundant in linolenic acid; the essential fatty acid that has proven to benefit the immune response.
 Quinoa is familiar to vegetarians as a complete protein as well as to celiacs and those who are gluten-intolerant because it is completely gluten-free.